What Is an Acid-Fast Stain Test?

-- infection (a slight risk any time the skin is broken)
+- an infection, which is a slight risk any time the skin is broken

 However, these side effects are uncommon.

 Your healthcare provider will give you a special plastic cup for collecting your sputum.
 Brush your teeth and rinse your mouth as soon as you wake up in the morning (before eating or drinking anything).
-Do not use mouthwash.
+Don’t use mouthwash.

 There are no risks involved with taking a sputum sample.

-A bronchoscope, a long, soft tube with a magnifying glass and light on the end, will be gently passed through your nose or mouth, and down into your lungs.
+A bronchoscope is a long, soft tube with a magnifying glass and light on the end.
+Your healthcare provider will gently pass it through your nose or mouth and down into your lungs.
 The tube is about as wide as a pencil.
-The doctor will then be able to see and take samples of sputum or tissue for biopsy through the scope tube.
+Your healthcare provider will then be able to see and take samples of sputum or tissue for biopsy through the scope tube.

-You will be observed closely by a nurse during the test and afterward, until you are fully awake and able to leave.
-For safety reasons, you should have someone else drive you back home.
+A nurse will observe you closely during and after the test.
+They’ll do this until you’re fully awake and able to leave.
+For safety reasons, you should have someone else drive you home.